decultured/glomp-engine/README.md

-### Warning: glOMP engine is very early in development and may change in drastic ways within a short time.
+### Warning: glOMP engine is early in development and may change in drastic ways within a short time.
 While I welcome comments, contributions, and participation, I can't recommend its use for anything serious until more work is complete.

-### Warning Update: I am scrapping the original source for this and moving to OpenFrameworks as my foundation.
-Updates coming soon.

 GLOMP engine
 ============